cloudiosx/DevShare/README.md

 ## Features

-1. User authentication (Register & Login)
+1. User authentication (Registration & Login)
 2. View a post
 3. Like & unlike a post
 4. Comment on a post